tsakina/uae_restaurants_web_scraping/README.md

 # uae_restaurants_web_scraping
-Scraping all listing of UAE restaurants from Yellow Pages Website.
+Running the main.py file will scrap restaurant data from Yellow Pages UAE website such as name, location, p.o box etc and save it to results.csv file.